atcsecure/blocknet/README.md

-## Blocknets new wallet is available at - this wallet is deprecated
+## Blocknets new wallet is available at the URL below this wallet is deprecated

 https://github.com/BlocknetDX/BlockDX